Paraguayan People's Army: Kidnapping of María Edith Bordón de Debernardi (2001)

 In August 2003, days before the oral and public trial that Arrom and Martí would face for the kidnapping of María Edith, they fled the country (together with Víctor Colmán), being accepted in Brazil with the status of political refugees by CONARE towards the end in 2003.
 Shortly after these family sued the Paraguayan State before the Inter-American Court of Human Rights for crimes against humanity committed allegedly by agents of the State in early 2002.

 Raid on Sanguina Kue (2003)

-On July 16, 2003, there was a raid on a house located in the "Sanguina Kue" settlement in the San Pedro department, in search of the fugitive Alcides Oviedo, in which prosecutors Arnaldo Giuzzio and Antonio Ramón Bernal Casco along with several policemen were shot by a group of four people who were trying to escape, whose members were the suspects and accused of the kidnapping of María Edith Bordón de Debernardi.
+On 16 July 2003, a police operation was carried out at a residence in the Sanguina Kue settlement, located in Lima, San Pedro, as part of the search for fugitive Alcides Oviedo.
+During the raid, prosecutors Arnaldo Giuzzio and Antonio Ramón Bernal Casco, accompanied by police officers, were fired upon by four individuals allegedly linked to the kidnapping of María Edith Bordón de Debernardi.

-The result of this shooting was the death of Germán Aguayo, a low-ranking peasant sympathizer of the group, and a wounded prosecutor.
-Carmen Villalba was detained, while the others fled.
-Large caliber firearms such as grenade launchers, FAL rifles, grenades, projectiles, computers, cell phones, and even documents on procedures and possible kidnapping targets were found in the house.
+The exchange of gunfire resulted in the death of Germán Aguayo, described as a rural supporter of the group, and injuries to one of the prosecutors.
+Carmen Villalba was arrested at the scene, while the remaining suspects escaped.
+Authorities reported the seizure of high-caliber weapons—including FAL rifles, grenades, a grenade launcher, and ammunition—as well as computers, mobile phones, and documents referring to operational procedures and potential kidnapping targets.